FAQ

 -

 GigaFile revisions older than R08 cannot access the last sector of an SD card if the GigaFile is connected to the SCSI bus.
-Thus HDDRUTIL reports an error when partitioning because the root sector backup cannot be written.
+Thus HDDRUTIL reports an error when partitioning.
 There is no issue with the ACSI bus.

 Just like for any device with removable media, for the GigaFile the settings for removable media, which can be configured with HDDRUTIL, are relevant.